HTTP-RPC/Kilo/template-reference.md

 The reserved "~" and "." variable names represent key and value references, respectively, and are discussed in more detail below.

 ### Modifiers
-Modifiers are used to transform a variable's representation before it is written to the output stream; for example, to apply an escape sequence.

-Modifiers are specified as shown below.
-They are invoked in order from left to right.
+Modifiers are used to transform a variable's representation before it is written to the output stream.
+They are specified as shown below and are invoked in declaration order, from left to right.
 An optional argument value may be included to provide additional information to the modifier:

 ```
 {{variable:modifier1:modifier2:modifier3=argument:...}}
 ```

-All templates support the following set of standard modifiers:
+All templates support the following standard modifiers:

 * `format` - applies a [format string](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/Formatter.html#syntax)
 * `url` - URL-encodes a value
-* `html`/`xml` - escapes reserved HTML/XML characters

 For example, the following marker applies a format string to a value and then URL-encodes the result: